open-amt-cloud-toolkit/mps/docs/Docker/overview.md

 **Hardware**

-At minimum, to install and use Active Edge, a network configuration must include:
+At minimum, to install and use the Open AMT Cloud Toolkit, a network configuration must include:

 -  A development system
 -  At least one Intel® vPro device